Robert Steere

 Robert Steere (c.
 1833–1910) was a latter 19th century pioneer in California, nine years after U.S. statehood.
 He was a member of the Los Angeles Common Council, the legislative branch of the city government.

-Personal
+Personal life

 Steere was born in New York State in about 1833 and moved to St. Paul, Minnesota, thence to Sioux City, Iowa, and Omaha, Nebraska.
 He set out with a party of seven across the Great Plains and arrived in California in 1859.
 From there he went to Placerville and then to El Dorado.
 He married Anne Higgins there in 1864.

 He returned to New York for even years, then came back to California, finally settling in Los Angeles, California.

 He died April 29, 1910, in his home at 226 South Olive Street in Los Angeles.
 Interment was at Calvary Cemetery, East Los Angeles.

 Vocation

 Steere purchased a business in El Dorado, where he also was postmaster and agent for Wells Fargo & Company.